JackDilger/Milstone-Project-One/README.md

 - [Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/)- I used Bootstrap for help in making my site responsive and also made use of some of their components which are credited below in the code section.
 - [W3schools](https://www.w3schools.com/)- I used their tutorials on HTML and CSS for further understanding and troubleshooting throughout my project.
 - [Stack Overflow](https://stackoverflow.com/)- I used Stack Overflow to get a more in depth understanding on HTML and CSS  throughout my project.
-- [Code Institute Example Sample README](https://github.com/Code-Institute-Solutions/SampleREADME) & [README Template](https://github.com/Code-Institute-Solutions/readme-template)- I used these as rough guides when planning and writting my README file.
+- [Code Institute Example Sample README](https://github.com/Code-Institute-Solutions/SampleREADME) & [README Template](https://github.com/Code-Institute-Solutions/readme-template)- I used these as rough guides when planning and writing my README file.

 ### Code